Rehaman24/retail-etl-pipeline-airflow-gcp/README.md

 ### Issue: DAG not appearing in Airflow UI
 **Solution**:
-Check DAG file for syntax errors python dags/airflow_walmart_data_bigquery_dag.py
+Check DAG file for syntax errors

-Verify file is in correct location ls ~/airflow/dags/
+-python dags/airflow_walmart_data_bigquery_dag.py

-Refresh Airflow scheduler
+-Verify file is in correct location
-airflow scheduler --daemon
+-Refresh Airflow scheduler

 ### Issue: "Table already exists" error
 **Solution**: Tables are created with idempotent design.
 This is expected behavior on re-runs.